Table of contents

 As a young child, my son had a fear of ventriloquist dummies, other people wearing masks and fear of mascots and characters.
 He did not like anything that falsely represented a human as it caused confusion.
-(Is it real or not?)
-He also has a fear of flies.
+(Is it real or not?).

-I remember when he was younger taking him and my niece to a toy shop, and there was a person dressed up as a cartoon character waiting outside.
+I remember when my son was younger, us visiting a toy shop, where there was a person dressed up as a cartoon character.
 He, of course, refused to go into the shop.
 Maybe because of the uncertainty of the situation?

 The Photo Challenge

 Over the years, my son did manage to pluck up the courage and had a photo taken with a mascot seagull at a seaside resort.
 He was hesitant yet determined at the same time.
-It was a quick photo, but he was so happy that he managed to do it and I was glad that he had succeeded.
+Furthermore, he was pleased that he had the photo, and I was glad that he succeeded.
 You see, my son is the type of person who most times wants to face his fears.
-He could have chosen to avoid having the photo taken, but he was set to have one.

 Let me explain why…

 The previous year we had visited that same seaside resort, and he had the chance to have a photo taken with a different character, but he refused.
 It was ok with me, so we just went on about our day as usual.
 Only when we got back home that I had realized how much it had bothered him not taking that photo.
 For months it had played on his mind so to visit the same place again and have another photo opportunity, he decided that this time was his moment to overcome his fear.